-As he dined with Ellen, she asked after their musical friends, and was surprised to hear him say, he had not seen any of them since she left home : " In short," said he, " I begin to be tired of the same thing."
+As he dined with Ellen, she asked after their musical friends, and was surprised to hear him say, he had not seen any of them since she left home: "In short," said he, "I begin to be tired of the same thing."

-Ellen thought of what she had heard of the wavering pursuit of pleasure, and sighed to observe it realized in her father; but when she gathered from his farther conversation, that he had entered into a set of high players, she feared this would prove a much more dangerous pursuit than that which he had abandoned.
+Ellen thought of what she had heard of the wavering pursuit of pleasure, and sighed to observe it realised in her father; but when she gathered from his farther conversation, that he had entered into a set of high players, she feared this would prove a much more dangerous pursuit than that which be had abandoned.

-On his taking leave of Mrs. Stanley, she pressed his longer stay; but he refused, being engaged to a particular party, whom he said he could not disappoint.-" Besides," added he, with an air of forced gaiety, " they have got a considerable sum of my money in their hands, which I intend this evening to rescue from them." man thes incar ther on the he ha seldon licitor seemer
+On his taking leave of Mrs. Stanley, she pressed his longer stay; but he refused, being engaged to a particular party, whom he said he could not disappoint.-" Besides," added he, with an air of forced gaiety, "they have got a considerable sum of my money in their hands, which I intend this evening to rescue from them."